OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 particular workflow step, then say what may go wrong, then try to discuss that.
 And this repeats for each paragraph / workflow step.
 I will suggest a different arrangement..
 [SEE BELOW]]

+### Heuristics application, in detail

+The automated alignment process proceeds one source node at a time.
+First, a list of candidate union matches, based on names and synonyms, is prepared for the source node.
+Then, a set of heuristics is applied to find a unique best union node match, if any, for that source node.

+A heuristic is a rule that, when presented with a source node and a union node, answers 'yes', 'no', or 'no information'.
+'Yes' means that according to the rule the two nodes refer to the same taxon, 'no' means they refer to different taxa, and 'no information' means that this rule provides no information as to whether the nodes refer to the same taxon.

+The answers are assigned numeric scores of 1 for yes, 0 for no information, and -1 for no.  Roughly speaking, a candidate that a heuristic gives a no is eliminated; one that is unique in getting a yes is selected, and if there are no yeses or no unique yes, more heuristics are consulted.

+More specifically, the method for applying the heuristics is as
+follows:

+ 1. Start with a source node N and its set C of union node candidates C1 ...
+Cn (see above).
+ 2. For each heuristic H:
+      1. For each candidate Ci currently in C, use H to obtain the score H(N, Ci)
+      1. Let Z = the highest score from among the scores H(N, Ci)
+      1. If Z < 0, we are done
+      1. Let C' = those members of C that have score Z
+      1. If Z > 0 and C' contains only one candidate, we are done (match is that candidate)
+      1. Replace C with C' and proceed to the next heuristic
+ 4. If C is singleton, its member is taken to be the correct match.
+ 5. Otherwise, the source node is ambiguous.

+[NMF: Again, depending on target audience, a brief worked example may help communicate what's being achieved here.
+JAR: easy to find examples - the log.tsv file is full of them, e.g. Conocybe siliginea.
+But hard to find illuminating examples since in most cases only one aspect of the method is being used, and the answer almost always looks obvious to the human eye.
+I will try though.]

+If the process ends with multiple candidates, an unresolvable ambiguity is declared.
+If the ambiguous source node has no children, it is dropped - which is OK because it probably corresponds to one of the existing candidates and therefore would make no new contribution to the union taxonomy.
+If the ambiguous source node has children, it is treated as a potentially new node, possibly turning an N-way polysemy into an N+1-way polysemy, which is almost certainly wrong.
+Usually, subsequent analysis determines that the grouping is inconsistent with the union taxonomy and it is dropped.
+If it is not dropped, then this is a rare and troublesome situation that requires manual intervention.

+The heuristics are applied in the order in which they are listed below.
+The outcome is sensitive to the ordering.
+The ordering is forced to some extent by internal logic [discuss after the reader knows what the heuristics are].

 ### Failure to choose